Diane-Ring/worthy-nomad/README.md

 ### The Logo

-I aske ChatGPT to create a logo for a calming mental health awareness website.
+I asked ChatGPT to create a logo for a calming mental health awareness website.
 It created one with a heart in a brain in a head.
 It did not match the overall feel I was going for but I liked the heart in the brain, so I asked it to make the brain into a flower.

 ## 🏗️ The Build